-The Royal College regrets to inform you that due to overwhelming demand the funding for Region 1 (British Columbia, Alberta, Yukon Territory and Northwest Territories), Region 2: (Saskatchewan and Manitoba), Region 3 (Ontario and Nunavut) and Region 4 (Quebec) is depleted.
-Please come back March 1, 2022 for the next funding cycle.
+The Royal College regrets to inform you that due to overwhelming demand the funding in all the regions is now depleted.
+Please come back March 1, 2023 for the next funding cycle.

 Professional development grants are for self-learning activities that are prospectively planned by individual Fellows in collaboration with a mentor, supervisor or instructor.
 These self-learning activities are planned to achieve a defined set of learning objectives and qualify as planned learning projects within Section 2 – Planned Learning (two credits per hour) of the Royal College’s Maintenance of Certification (MOC) Program.
 Professional Development grants can be developed as individual traineeships to learn a skill or expand an area of competence relevant to their scope of practice or to support participation in formal courses offered by a university, college or institute as part of a personal learning project.
 Funding cannot be applied to Section 1 – Group Learning Activities – such as conferences.

-- Only Fellows are eligible to apply for funding for a Professional Development grant.
+- Fellows are eligible to apply for funding for a Professional Development grant.

 - All Professional Development grants must be structured to meet the self-learning requirements of traineeships or personal learning projects (which may include formal courses) as defined by the Royal College’s MOC Program.

 - This grant is not applicable to observerships (due to the lack of formal, structured feedback and evaluation) nor is it applicable to research projects.

 - Professional Development grants can be developed to address a relevant professional practice need within any domain of clinical practice.

 - Professional Development grants can be designed to achieve or enhance competencies across one or more of the CanMEDS Roles.